batteries-included/batteries-included/coding_challenges/whats_up/README.md

 # Exercise

-For this execise we're going to help make that service.
-Right now both the backend and the front end are bare skeleton versions for a comming MVP.
+For this exercise we're going to help make that service.
+Right now both the backend and the front end are bare skeleton versions for a coming MVP.
 Choose the FrontEnd or the BackEnd or both for a full stack and make some improvements in the project.
 Along the way create clean code, that's well designed, modular, functional, documented well, and testable.